OasisDigital/rxjs-closure/README.md

 thing is that this code is intended for consumption via Closure, not by any other build stack.

-Also, while it may be possible to consume this code and build a Regular project using the new JavaScript implementation of Closure, I have not yet succeeded in doing so.
-It lacks some of the switches I have been using with Closure, Java edition.
+This packaging consists of "goog" modules, which are not (at least not trivially) interoperable with ES2015 modules in Closure.
+That is an obstacle to any immediate benefit with Angular.

+Also note that this is the Java implementation of Closure, not the newer (in short a few commandline options) JavaScript limitation.

 ## How this is produced

 This package is bleeding edge, not done yet, and possibly wrong in multiple ways.

-It is produced using the current master (as of March 7, commit cfc9d139) tsickle:
+It is produced using the current master (as of March 7 2017, commit cfc9d139)
+tsickle:

 https://github.com/angular/tsickle